 If you have been accused of a crime, no matter how serious, you have the right to an attorney.
 You have a right to remain silent in the face of police questioning.
 You have a right to due process.
 A knowledgeable criminal defense lawyer can make sure that your rights are protected.
 You may apply for a public defender, but his paycheck comes from the government, not you.
 His caseload is probably 2-4 times what a private attorney's caseload will be, so don't expect much personal attention.
 In law, as in life, you really do get what you pay for, and when something is free, it isn't worth much.
 It is in your best interest to hire an experienced criminal defense lawyer to protect your rights.
 Contact us online or call (404) 835-7595 to schedule a free consultation.
 You can put your trust in us during these turbulent times.

-Our firm is prepared to offer compassion, understanding and aggressive defense to both adults and juveniles accused of crimes.
+Our firm is prepared to offer compassion, understanding, and aggressive defense to those who are accused of crimes.

 If the person who is taken into custody remains in jail, you must be brought in front of a judge to determine the conditions of your release.
 At the bail hearing, a judge will determine if you will be released on your own recognizance with the promise to appear in court.